deepakkum21/Docker/Docker - Max/README.md

 20. `docker push reponame/imagename:version_or_tag`
 21. `docker pull reponame/imagename:version_or_tag`
 22. `docker container top containerName_ID` to show the processes running inside the container.
+23. `docker container stats` to show the stats like ram, cpu, mem, network used by container

 ## Volumes and persistence